'Head lesbian,' singer and feminist, Alix Dobkin, dies at 80

 NEW YORK (AP) — The lesbian singer and feminist activist who appeared in an iconic and recently resurgent 1975 photo wearing a t-shirt that read "The Future is Female," has died.
 Alix Dobkin of Woodstock, New York, was 80.

-An early leader in the music scene for lesbians and women, she passed away at her home from a brain aneurysm and stroke, according to Liza Cowan, her friend and former partner.
+An early leader in the music scene for lesbians and women, she passed away at her home from a brain aneurysm and stroke, according to Liza Cowen, her friend and former partner.

-“Everything that she did was about being a public lesbian in the world,” said Cowan, who also took the striking photo.
+"Everything that she did was about being a public lesbian in the world," said Cowen, who also took the striking photo.

 Dobkin had been performing in the folk music scene in Philadelphia and New York in the 1960s, where she mingled with future superstars like Bob Dylan, according to her 2009 memoir "My Red Blood."
 The title references her parents' and her own membership in the Communist party.